Everything You Need to Know About E. Coli Symptoms—in Case There's Another Outbreak

 Contamination with E. coli can occur at any point in the food production cycle, from when it's picked to when it's processed and packaged.
 Says Dr. Tosh: "Let’s say a person is making a chicken salad in their own kitchen, and doesn’t use good food preparation habits, like handwashing first.
 That could contaminate the vegetables in the salad.”

 Dr. Tosh says that common symptoms of an E. coli infection are diarrhea, fever, and abdominal cramping.
 You’ll typically get sick with bloody diarrhea about three to four days after you’ve been contaminated, and most people recover in a week with proper rest and hydration, says Laura Gieraltowski, PhD, MPH, an epidemiologist at the CDC.
 “It’s a tough week, but it’s usually over within a week.”

-Sometimes, however, an E. coli infection turns into the much more serious hemolytic uremic syndrome, as has happened during this current outbreak.
+Sometimes, however, an E. coli infection turns into the much more serious hemolytic uremic syndrome.
 HUS is most common among children under the age of 5, older adults, and people with weakened immune systems, says Gieraltowski.
 Symptoms include fever, abdominal pain, pale skin tone, and decreased urination.
 Anyone who has these symptoms should seek emergency medical care, advises Gieraltowski.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter